Proteins in the 21st Century

 - Pescetarianism diets include fish and shellfish

-The health benefits of Vegetarianism are many, including a lower incidence of heart disease, high blood pressure, type 2 diabetes, colon cancer, and obesity, which is attributed to lower saturated fats and cholesterol and the increased intake of fiber naturally found in fruits and vegetables.
+The health benefits of Vegetarianism are numerous, including a lower incidence of heart disease, high blood pressure, type 2 diabetes, colon cancer, and obesity, which are attributed to lower saturated fats and cholesterol, as well as the increased intake of fiber naturally found in fruits and vegetables.
 There is also evidence that vegetarians may have lower rates of osteoporosis, kidney stones, gallstones, and diverticular disease.

 Proteins (aka polypeptides) are organic compounds made up of amino acids and enzymes.
 They are essential parts of all organisms.
-Proteins participate in virtually every process within our cells, are vital to our metabolism, and have structural-mechanical functions that maintain cell shape, cell signaling, immune response, and cell duplication.
+Proteins participate in virtually every process within our cells, are vital to our metabolism, and have structural and mechanical functions that maintain cell shape, regulate cell signaling, facilitate immune responses, and support cell duplication.

-The amount of protein required for normal health varies depending on body weight, age, physical activity, health condition, environment, etc. Generally, protein intake should equal protein loss, lost in urine, feces, blood, sweat, skin, nails, hair, etc. When protein intake is less than protein loss, it is called negative protein balance, whereas when it is the reverse, it is called positive protein balance.
+The amount of protein required for normal health varies depending on factors such as body weight, age, physical activity, health condition, and environmental factors.
+Generally, protein intake should equal protein loss, which occurs through urine, feces, blood, sweat, skin, nails, and hair.
+When protein intake is less than protein loss, it is referred to as a negative protein balance, whereas when it is the reverse, it is referred to as a positive protein balance.
 Ideally, for healthy adults, a neutral protein balance should be attained.
-Growing kids and pregnant-lactating women require more protein and should be in a positive protein balance.
-Other conditions that require positive balance include people recovering from illness, increased insulin secretion, growth hormone, or testosterone.
+Growing children and pregnant or lactating women require more protein and should be in a positive protein balance.
+Other conditions that require a positive balance include individuals recovering from illness, those with increased insulin secretion, growth hormone, or testosterone levels.

 Most microorganisms and plants can biosynthesize all 20 standard amino acids, while animals (including humans) must obtain some of the amino acids from the diet and the digestive process.
 Some ingested amino acids are used for protein biosynthesis.
-In contrast, others are converted to glucose, which is very important under starvation conditions as it allows the body’s proteins to be used to support life.
+In contrast, others are converted to glucose, which is crucial under starvation conditions, as it enables the body’s proteins to be utilized to support life.

-It is more challenging when eating a vegetarian diet to get all the amino acids the body requires to satisfy the daily intake of complete proteins, but with the correct combination of foods, it can be achieved.
+It is more challenging to obtain all the amino acids the body requires to meet the daily intake of complete proteins when following a vegetarian diet.
+Still, with the correct combination of foods, it can be achieved.
 Most beans (besides soybeans) are low in methionine.
 Nuts and grains are low in lysine, but a combination of nuts and grains produces a complete protein.
-The grain quinoa and soy are the exceptions to this rule, as they both contain complete amino acid profiles.
+The grains quinoa and soy are the exceptions to this rule, as they both contain complete amino acid profiles.

 We have many alternative sources of proteins available, including dairy products, legumes, nuts, grains, vegetables, and readily available alternative protein products produced from soy and wheat gluten, including:

 Tofu is soybean curd made from coagulated soymilk.
 The beans are soaked, crushed, and heated to produce soymilk, to which a coagulating agent is added.
-The resulting soy curd is pressed into tofu bars and available in soft to firm textures.
+The resulting soy curd is pressed into tofu bars, available in a range of soft to firm textures.
 Tofu is known for its high protein content and contains calcium, iron, and vitamins B1, B2, and B3.

 Textured Soy Protein is defatted soy flour processed and dried with a sponge-like texture.
 It sometimes resembles meat and can be purchased with or without flavoring in most health food stores.
 Soy protein is also available and incorporated into various vegetarian burgers and sausages.
 It is a good source of fiber and high-quality protein and is fortified with vitamin B12.